 CSR’s Nuclear Risk Reduction Fellowship Program is part of a broader project on reducing the risks of nuclear weapons being used, with a particular focus on potential changes to nuclear policies, programs, and postures of nuclear weapons-possessing states as levers to reduce this risk as much as possible in the near term.

-We are proud to welcome our inaugural class of Nuclear Risk Reduction Fellows:
+We are proud to welcome our newest class of Nuclear Risk Reduction Fellows:

 - Jamie Kwong, Fellow, Nuclear Policy Program, Carnegie Endowment for International Peace

 - Julia Masterson, Foreign Affairs Officer, United States Department of State